From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

 In July 2016, Leonardo DiCaprio's foundation donated $15.6 million to help protect wildlife and the rights of Native Americans, along with mitigating climate change.

-In 2016, Leonardo DiCaprio donated $65,000 to the annual fundraising gala for the Children of Armenia Fund.
+In 2016, Leonardo DiCaprio donated $65,000 to the annual fundraising gala for the Children of Armenia Fund, where he was a special guest of his friend and honorary chair, Tony Shafrazi.

 In April 2017, Leonardo DiCaprio protested against President Donald Trump's inaction on climate change by attending the People's Climate March.

-In 2017, Vox contributor Alissa Wilkinson noted Leonardo DiCaprio's "boyish charm" and found his performance in Titanic "natural and unaffected".
+In 2017, Vox contributor Alissa Wilkinson, in her first viewing of "Titanic," noted Leonardo DiCaprio's "boyish charm" and considered his performance "natural and unaffected."

 In 2017, supporting Hurricane Harvey relief efforts, Leonardo DiCaprio provided $1 million through his foundation.

-In December 2018, The Leonardo DiCaprio foundation donated $100 million to fight climate change.
+In December 2018, The DiCaprio foundation donated $100 million to fight climate change.

 By 2018, the Leonardo DiCaprio Foundation had funded more than 200 projects, providing $100 million in support.

-In 2019, Leonardo DiCaprio starred in Once Upon a Time in Hollywood, which was critically and commercially successful.
+In 2019, Leonardo DiCaprio starred in Once Upon a Time in Hollywood, which was a critically and commercially successful film.

 In 2020, Leonardo DiCaprio's foundation donated $3 million to Australia bushfire relief efforts.